jsfeehan/pyLaserPulse/README.rst

     * A comprehensive plot library with full Matplotlib functionality.

-pyLaserPulse uses python loops sparingly, relying instead on the numpy and scipy modules for most calculations to benefit from the highly optimized libraries on which these modules are based.
-Simulation execution time is therefore reasonable, and a modern laptop CPU (AMD Ryzen 7 5800H) can complete a typical nonlinear amplifier simulation (full GNLSE with co- and counter-propagating pump and ASE) in less than 5 s.
-A full system model comprising multiple amplifier stages, compression, and supercontinuum generation completes in a few minutes on the same processor (although systems which have large stretching ratios, such as fibre CPAs, require more time).
+pyLaserPulse uses python loops sparingly, relying instead on the numpy and scipy modules for most calculations.
+Simulation execution times are therefore reasonable, and a typical nonlinear amplifier simulation including the full GNLSE with co- and counter-propagating pump and ASE usually completes in less than 5 s on a modern laptop CPU.
+Models of systems comprising multiple amplifier stages, compression, and supercontinuum generation complete in a few minutes (although systems which have large stretching ratios, such as fibre CPAs, can require more time).

 =======================